OWASP/www-project-secure-headers/mainsite/01_headers.md

 ## Content-Security-Policy

 A Content Security Policy (also named CSP) requires careful tuning and testing after definition of the policy.
-A content security policy can have significant impact on the way browsers render pages (e.g., inline JavaScript or CSS can be disabled).
+A content security policy can have a significant impact on the way browsers render pages (e.g., inline JavaScript or CSS can be disabled).
 A proper CSP can prevent a wide range of attacks, including cross-site scripting, other cross-site injections and click jacking.

 ### Values